devonfw-forge/devonfw-updater/readme.md

 ## Usage

-On root folder run this command:
+On root folder, launch update.bat or run this command:

 ```bash
 > updater.bat